LionelxLynch/MiscellaneousPythonCode/README.md

 # max_min.py:
 A Python script for finding the maximum and minimum values in a list.
 # monstermap.py:
-A Python script for generating a monster map.
+Ask for a horizontal multiplier, a vertical multiplier, and a constant from the user (as floats, or real numbers).
 # movie.py:
-A Python script for managing a movie database.
+Calculate the price of admission for a movie based on user input .
 # oddeven.py:
 A Python script for determining whether a number is odd or even.
 # pay.py: